serpent213/jekyll-i11l-sitemap/README.md

 templates that iterate through all pages (for example, to build a menu of all of the site's content).

+3. Add `lang` and `lang_xref` variables to the front matter of multilingual pages.
+`lang` is your ISO language code, `lang_xref` is an identifier chosen by you and set the same for all pages bearing the same content in different languages.

 ## Note on Use with GitHub Pages Gem
 The GitHub Pages gem ignores all plugins included in the Gemfile.
 If you only include `jekyll-sitemap` in the Gemfile without also including it in the `_config.yml` *the plugin will not work*.
 This can be confusing because the official Jekyll docs state that plugins can be included in either the Gemfile or `_config.yml`.